Skip to main content

 • “The story is probably the weakest link of this game.”

 The gameplay in "Like a Dragon: Infinite Wealth" has received widespread acclaim for its significant improvements over its predecessor, "Yakuza: Like a Dragon."
-Players appreciate the enhanced turn-based combat mechanics, which now allow for greater tactical depth through character positioning and combo attacks, making battles feel more engaging and dynamic.
-While the story has been criticized for being weaker and more predictable than previous entries, the overall gameplay experience, including a wealth of side content and mini-games, has been described as addictive and enjoyable, solidifying its status as a standout title in the series.
+Players appreciate the enhanced turn-based combat mechanics, which now allow for greater tactical depth through character positioning and combo attacks, making battles more engaging and dynamic.
+While the story has been criticized for being weaker and more predictable than previous entries, the overall gameplay experience, including a wealth of side content and mini-games, has been described as addictive and enjoyable, solidifying its status as one of the best in the series.

 • “Gameplay is a lot better than 7, but the story is pretty predictable and the villains make me fall asleep.
 Oh yeah, the difficulty and new game plus locked behind paywalls is probably the grossest thing I've seen since Konami's paid save slots from Metal Gear Survive.”